Dark574/Retromind/README.md

 # Retromind

+Built by human creativity, powered by artificial intelligence.
+Dedicated to the digital spark that helped compile this reality.

 Retromind is a Linux-first, portable media manager for organizing and launching your media library (games, movies, books, comics, ...).